Twillij/UnrealActionAdventure/WorkPlan.md

 ### Description
 Create a basic attribute set with two values: HP and MP.
 Implement this on the base character class.
-- This also means it needs to be set with an Ability System Component.
+This also means it needs to be set up with an Ability System Component.

 ### Status
 Completed 26 April 2023

 ## Task 005: Basic save game